-You’ve probably known someone who has a Facebook page and they pass away.
+You’ve probably known someone who has had a Facebook page when they passed away.
 Floods of messages get posted to their pages, and the page lives on in memory of the user.
 But can anyone access that page again?
 What about your email account?
 How about family photos posted to a picture sharing service?
 There are a lot of questions when it comes to managing what is called your “digital afterlife:” where your content goes after you die.

 Your will may take care of who gets your house when you pass away, but what about who gets your Facebook account?
 Or who's allowed to access your email data?
 It’s never a bad idea to think about these digital assets as you write your will and through the estate planning process.
 Here's what you need to know about how you can prepare to leave your digital accounts in safe hands.

 Digital Assets to Manage in Your Estate Plan